jcustenborder/kafka-connect-spooldir/README.rst

   * Default: ""
   * Importance: high

-``file.minimum.age.ms``
-  The amount of time in milliseconds after the file was last written to before the file can be processed.

-  * Type: long
-  * Default: 0
-  * Importance: high

-``first.row.as.header``
-  Flag to indicate if the fist row of data contains the header of the file.

-  * Type: boolean
-  * Default: false
-  * Importance: high

 ``halt.on.error``
   Should the task halt when it encounters an error or continue to the next file.